 Our Year 12 students follow an option choice from the list below for the academic year, from September to May half term.
 It is sometimes possible to opt for more than one activity if timetabling allows.
-Each option consists of a weekly activity related to the chosen topic and there is no expectation to complete homework or further study beyond this.
+Each option consists of a one hour tutorial / activity per week and there is no expectation to complete homework or further study beyond this.